amagimedia/avplumber/README.md

 -   `options` (dictionary) - options for libavformat
 -   `timeout` (float, seconds) - packet read timeout
 -   `initial_timeout` (float, seconds) - URL open timeout
+-   `preseek` (float, seconds, default 0) - how many seconds to preseek back to increase chance of finding a keyframe, when seek to timestamp (`seek.ms` command) is requested

 ### `realtime`